StringManolo/UnbiasedAIBenchmark/README.md

 Unbiased AI BenchMarks

 ### Why
 Benchmarks i see around never match with my personal experience using the models.
-I want to offer a real unbiased tests everyone can run.
+I want to offer a real unbiased tests everyone can run and make their own conclusions.

 ### Models tested